 Australian Alpine Walking Track – AAWT

-The Australian Alpine Walking Track in Victoria
+The Australian Alps Walking Track in Victoria

-The Australian Alpine Walking Track (AAWT) is one of Australia’s great long-distance bushwalking routes.
+The Australian Alps Walking Track (AAWT) is one of Australia’s great long-distance bushwalking routes.
 Stretching for around 650 km from Walhalla (Victoria) to Tharwa (ACT), the track follows the spine of the Australian Alps through remote, rugged and spectacular country.

 The Victorian section of the AAWT offers some of the most challenging, rewarding and iconic alpine walking in the state.
 It passes through vast areas of declared wilderness, high plains, remote river valleys and Australia’s highest mountains.